digao-dalpiaz/DzHTMLText/README.md

    - Multiple image format when using Resources in FMX environment.
    - *FMX Remarks:*
       - Images property (ImageList) only available for Delphi XE8 or higher (using always first Layer in ImageList).
-      - AutoOpenLink property only works in Windows and Linux environment (not available in Android, iOS and MacOS).
+      - AutoOpenLink property only works in Windows, Linux and Android environments (not available in iOS and MacOS).
    - **Warning: VCL unit changed from DzHTMLText to Vcl.DzHTMLText.
 If you are not using "Vcl" in Unit Scope Names property in Delphi Compiler options, please review your "uses" clauses.**
    - Removed Delphi XE2 from the list of environments as it was never possible to compile in this version.
    - Fixed Linux compatibility (Paint method, platform specific LineBreak, Link Text capture causing error).